Quickscribe Services Ltd.

 Claim Against Private Owner of Historic Dam

 In its January 7, 2022 decision in Thomas and Saik'uz First Nation v.
 Rio Tinto Alcan Inc., the British Columbia Supreme Court (Court) affirmed the plaintiffs' Aboriginal right to fish but denied their claim for relief against the private owner of a hydroelectric dam because it was constructed and operated strictly in accordance with applicable laws and permits.
 This case will have significant implications for owners and operators of historic infrastructure in Indigenous territory across Canada.
-Read the full article by By Roy Millen, Sam Adkins and Caolan Lemke with Blake, Cassels & Graydon.
+Read the full article by Roy Millen, Sam Adkins and Caolan Lemke with Blake, Cassels & Graydon.

 First Nations Staking Claim over Mining in BC

 When the Association of Mineral Exploration (AME) annual Roundup conference convenes next week, a good deal of oxygen may get be taken up by what First Nations in BC are demanding: a complete overhaul of mining and minerals acts to give First Nations more regulatory control over mining.
 The First Nations Energy and Mining Council (FNEMC), backed by the Union of BC Indian Chiefs and BC Assembly of First Nations, issued a report Thursday [January 27] with 25 recommendations that, if implemented, would require a complete overhaul of BC Mines and Mineral Tenure Act to conform to the United Nations Declaration on the Rights of Indigenous People (UNDRIP) and BC's own enabling act, the Declaration on the Rights of Indigenous Peoples Act (DRIPA).
-Read the BIV article
+Read the BIV article.

 Skagit Park "Donut Hole" to be Closed